Fall 2025: Week 8

 CLICK HERE for the semester poetry book

-On our second class on Sept 16, we'll discuss the poems on these pages:
+In our class on Oct 28, we'll discuss the poems on these pages:

 What Do You Think?
 Discussion, with Bill Goldman